apache/spark/docs/configuration.md

   <td><code>spark.ui.acls.enable</code></td>
   <td>false</td>
   <td>
-    Whether spark web ui acls should are enabled.
+    Whether Spark web ui acls should are enabled.
 If enabled, this checks to see if the user has access permissions to view the web ui.
 See <code>spark.ui.view.acls</code> for more details.
     Also note this requires the user to be known, if the user comes across as null no checks are done.
 Filters can be used to authenticate and set the user.